Living wills and advance directives for medical decisions

 - Change of marital status.
 When you marry, divorce, become separated or are widowed, you may need to select a new health care agent.

-- Change in wishes.
+- About every 10 years.
 Over time your thoughts about end-of-life care may change.
 Review your directives from time to time to be sure they reflect your current values and wishes.

 Physician orders for life-sustaining treatment (POLST)

 A POLST stays with you.
-If you are in a hospital or nursing home, the POLST is posted near your bed.
-If you are living at home or a hospice care facility, the POLST is prominently displayed where emergency personnel or other medical team members can easily find it.
+If you are in a hospital or nursing home, the document is posted near your bed.
+If you are living at home or in a hospice care facility, the document is prominently displayed where emergency personnel or other medical team members can easily find it.

 - Mechanical ventilation